-On top of that, authentication is a sensitive topic, which is why the process may change in the future.
-Make sure to come back in the future to learn about any updates on the matter.
+Authentication is a sensitive topic, which is why the process may change in the future.
+Make sure to check back periodically to learn about any updates on the matter.

 We rarely want just about anyone with an internet connection to be able to access and modify our projects, especially if they are private.
 On the other hand, we also don’t want to have too many accounts with too many different passwords (for security!).
 For this reason, you don’t need an account to use Mattrbld, but to ensure that only you and your collaborators are able to modify a project, you will still need to prove that you may in fact do so by authenticating.
 In this article you’ll learn how authentication is handled within Mattrbld and what you can do to make it even more secure and to ensure that it will work with your Git provider of choice.